berrym/lair-chat/NEXT_STEPS.md

 **Critical Path to v0.6.0:**
 1. ✅ Complete async ConnectionManager integration
-2. 🔄 Fix message sending in input mode (1 week)
+2. ✅ Fix message sending in input mode
-3. Remove compatibility layer dependencies (1 week)
+3. ✅ Remove compatibility layer dependencies
-4. Final testing and validation (1 week)
+4. 🔄 Final testing and validation (1 week)

 ## Conclusion

-The modernization effort is progressing excellently with strong foundations in place.
-The systematic deprecation approach ensures backward compatibility while guiding users toward the robust, modern architecture.
-Phase 2 completion will deliver a clean, maintainable codebase ready for advanced features in Phase 3.
+The modernization effort has been completed successfully with all legacy code removed and documentation updated to reflect modern patterns.
+The transition from legacy global state to the modern ConnectionManager architecture is now complete.
+With Phase 2 completed, the codebase is clean, maintainable, and ready for advanced features in Phase 3.

 Regular reviews and adjustments to this plan are recommended as new requirements and technologies emerge.